mozoria/snowboard-api-project-client/README.md

 Link to backend deployed
 https://young-depths-39655.herokuapp.com/

+User stories
+As a user I want to be able to sign up
+As a user I want to be able to sign in after signing up As a user while signed in I want to be able to change my password As a user I want to be able to sign out after signing in As a user I want to be able to view a list of snowboards after being signed in As a user I want to be able to create a snowboard
+As a user I want to be able to to remove a snowboard As a user I want to be able to update a snowboard

 Unsolved problems would include the layout, and how the website is designed.
 Would like to simplify it more so its easier to navigate while enhancing how it looks.